BBC Clears the Air After Amanda Abbington’s Strictly Complaints

-2. Two new welfare support roles: Celebrity Welfare Producer and Professional Dancer Welfare Producer.
+2. Two dedicated welfare roles – Celebrity Welfare Producer and Professional Dancer Welfare Producer.

-3. Additional training for professional dancers, production staff, and crew.
+3. Extra training for all professional dancers, staff, and crew.

-4. 15 training room observers to complete daily logs on breaks, warm-ups, and rest periods.
+4. 15 training room observers logging breaks, warm-ups, and rest daily.

-5. Weekly welfare meetings with senior staff and BBC executives.
+5. Weekly welfare meetings with senior management and BBC executives.

-6. Pre-series psychological reviews and mental health screenings for all participants.
+6. Pre-series mental health screenings and psychological reviews for contestants.

-7. Workshops on show culture and expected behaviour for all staff.
+7. Workshops on workplace culture and behaviour standards.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.